VanitaDhanagar/btp-kyma-day2-operations/documentation/meter/update-easyfranchise/README.md

 1. If you haven't already done this, clone the GitHub repository and navigate to the folder [backend](../../../code/easyfranchise/source/backend/) where you will find the respective code for the Easy Franchise application.

-1. Open the file [backend/ef-service/src/main/java/dev/kyma/samples/easyfranchise/EFService.java](../../../code/easyfranchise/source/backend/ef-service/src/main/java/dev/kyma/samples/easyfranchise/EFService.java) in your preferred editor.
+2. Open the file [backend/ef-service/src/main/java/dev/kyma/samples/easyfranchise/EFService.java](../../../code/easyfranchise/source/backend/ef-service/src/main/java/dev/kyma/samples/easyfranchise/EFService.java) in your preferred editor.

-1. Add some new methods within class **EFService** by pasting the following code to send the request to the API of the the Day2 app:
+3. Add some new methods within the class **EFService** by pasting the following code in order to send the request to the API of the the Day2 app:

    ```java
    @PUT